Impacts of Aggregation on Model Diversity and Consumer Utility: Related work

 A complementary line of work applies insights from voting theory to settings with multiple benchmarks, where different benchmarks may reflect varying performance across tasks, for example.
 Some work aims to design multi-task benchmarks that incorporate rankings of the same models across multiple distinct tasks: this work differs from ours in that the goal is typically to produce a single benchmark, while we study how producers compete over multiple tasks \citep{zhang2024inherent, gordienko2026beyond, colombo2022best, rofin2023vote}.
 Other work strategically selects subsets of representative benchmarks \citep{procacciametritocracy}.
 Finally, a related line of literature studies the performance of teams \citep{hong2004groups}, as well as specifically studying the utility of voting or other aggregation mechanisms with diverse teams (e.g. \citep{jiang2014diverse}).

-\paragraph{Strategic competition:} One closely related line of work relates to model-providers competing over populations of users, as in \citep{jagadeesan2023improved, einav2025market, xu2025heterogeneous, weimarket}.
+\textbf{Strategic competition:} One related line of work studies model-providers competing over users, as in \citep{jagadeesan2023improved, einav2025market, xu2025heterogeneous, weimarket}.
 There are strong connections, such as the use of modeling user choice through BTL functions and characterizing producers' best response.
 However, one key difference of our paper from this work is our focus on the mechanism design aspect: our goal is not only to understand the behavior of producers, but to change their incentives with the goal of better aligning with consumer welfare.
+Other related works (e.g. \cite{haghtalab2020maximizing, hartline2023optimal, liu2022strategic}) have studied whether it is possible to improve consumer utility by designing mechanisms that agents strategically best-respond to.
+This line of work tends to differ from ours in its motivating application area (where ours focuses more specifically on generated AI.
+A few papers have specifically looked at mechanism design for leaderboards (e.g. \cite{chen2026leaderboard, hays2026strategic}): these tend to focus more on score inflation, as compared to our goal of managing homogenization.